Copyright © 1998

 Foreword

-This book (of 318 pages) is also available as a cerlox bound photocopy (for $14.99 US funds) or as a Hardcover photocopy OUT OF PRINT (for $25.00 US funds).
-It is also available in the FREE BOOKS file on many of the CDs in both the Reformation Bookshelf CD series of 30 CDs (
+This book (of 318 pages) is also available as a cerlox bound photocopy (for $14.99 US funds) or among the FREE BOOKS and MP3s on the PURITAN HARD DRIVE.

 A. The Puritan Reformed Church considers Mr. Bacon an erring and disorderly brother in the Lord